 Freedom of information and data protection

 Guide to information available through the Commission’s Publication Scheme

 The Freedom of Information (Scotland) Act 2002 requires Scottish public authorities to produce and maintain a publication scheme.
 Authorities are under a legal obligation to:

 - publish the classes of information that they make routinely available

 - tell the public how to access the information and what it might cost.

-The Commission has adopted the Single Model Publication Scheme 2015 produced by the Scottish Information Commissioner.
-It was approved until 31 May 2019.
-To see the Model Publication Scheme follow this link: Model Publication Scheme 2015.
+The Commission has adopted the Model Publication Scheme produced and approved by the Scottish Information Commissioner on 29 March 2016.
+The Model Publication Scheme is available here.

 The purpose of this Guide to Information is to: